Wal-Mart resists investor pressure on independent chairman

-BENTONVILLE, Arkansas/BOSTON (Reuters) - Even as Wal-Mart Stores Inc showed unusual openness to outsiders’ complaints by taking steps including raising wages, it has been trying to slam the door on a shareholder proposal that could weaken the founding Walton family’s power over its board.
+BENTONVILLE, Arkansas/BOSTON, June 4 (Reuters) - Even as Wal-Mart Stores Inc showed unusual openness to outsiders’ complaints by taking steps including raising wages, it has been trying to slam the door on a shareholder proposal that could weaken the founding Walton family’s power over its board.

 The investors are pushing hard for changes in how the world’s No. 1 retailer governs itself, seeking to install an independent chairman.
 Many also support a measure that would require wider disclosure of when it has “clawed back” compensation from executives linked to ethical missteps.